LSEG-API-Samples/Article.EikonAPI.Python.Jupyter.Geographic_Sale_Breakdown/README.md

 *Note:*
 - This Project has been qualified with Python version 3.7.6 and Conda version 4.8.3
--  You can install a classic Jupyter Notebook on your local machine and then test the example on the machine.
-The alternate choice is a free Jupyter Notebook on cloud environment such as [Azure Notebook](https://notebooks.azure.com/) provided by Microsoft.
-You can find more details from [this tutorial](https://docs.microsoft.com/en-us/azure/notebooks/tutorial-create-run-jupyter-notebook).
-If you are not familiar with Jupyter Notebook, the following [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) created by DataCamp may help.
+- If you are not familiar with Jupyter Notebook, the following [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) created by DataCamp may help.

 ## <a id="application_files"></a>Application Files
 This example project contains the following files and folders